Josh Gardner (soccer)

-Josh Gardner (born September 4, 1982 in Freeport, Texas) is former American soccer player.
+Josh Gardner (born September 4, 1982) is an American former soccer player.
+Gardner is currently the technical director for the Houston Rangers academy.

 Career

 College and amateur

 Gardner played college soccer at the University of Cincinnati a starter as a freshman in 2001 to 2003.
 In 2002, was named second team All-Conference USA, he was tied for team lead with five assists.
 In 2003, Gardner led the team in points, tied for Bearcats' team lead with six goals and led the team with six assists.
 Gardner earned All C-USA first team honors, second team All-Region after leading the Bearcats to the NCAA Tournament for only the second time in school history, and first team All-Ohio.
 He also played for the Houston Toros in the USL Premier Development League.